Creative transformation gives voice to a new generation

 Weren’t able to make it to the event?
 You’re in luck – simply, get in touch with us at email@example.com for your own copy of the Pocket Guide or chatterbox.
 If you’d like to hear more about the other empowering, meaningful projects we’ve been working on head on over here.

-Kate wears multiple hats at the HQ - being our go-to planner, Producer and Project Manager.
-If she's not on her Windows tablet (yikes, we know) scheduling a ton of key briefings and consultations, then she's most likely translating impact into stories for public roll-out.
-As the 'glue' girl in the team, Kate's also in charge of our community efforts with Angel.Email Kate Shelton
+Dianne wears multiple hats at the HQ - being our go-to planner.
+If she's not on her Windows Surface scheduling key briefings and consultations, then she's most likely thinking of new in-house projects we can launch for the community.
+As the 'glue' person in the team, Dianne's in charge of managing both our clients and teams.Email Dianne McWilliam